npquintos/dotfiles/README.md

   - z.sh

 In Vim, you do a vertical split with :vsp and horizontal split with :sp.
 I aliased these commands in .zshrc so that it does exactly the same thing while at tmux.
 You don't get to remember extra that way.

+I also set .zshrc so that you are automatically inside tmux when you open a new terminal or ssh'd into the machine.